tasks/docs/docs/sync_caldav.md

 [3]: Requires a [DavMail Gateway](http://davmail.sourceforge.net/)

-For more details about Tasks' CalDAV synchronization capabilities, visit [tasks.org/sync](sync.md)
+For more details about Tasks.org's CalDAV synchronization capabilities, visit [tasks.org/sync](sync.md)

 ### Adding an account

-Select ```Tasks settings > Synchronization > Add account > CalDAV``` and enter the following details:
+Select `⚙ > App settings > Synchronization > Add account > CalDAV` and enter
+the following details:

 * **User** for authentication with your CalDAV server